Sxmtee/Whisper/README.md

 # Whisper

-A basic flutter chat application developed using streambuilder and firebase
+A flutter chat application developed using streambuilder and firebase

 ## Features
 * Rive Animation Splashscreen